nmysthe

 Nirvâna in the Great Vehicle.

 Focusing on the ideal of the Bodhisattva, attainment of one's personal "nirvâna" or liberation moves somewhat to the background.
 However, Bodhisattvahood is never the ultimate goal.
 The difference between both Vehicles is not based on wisdom (insight into reality), but on method (mode of cultivation & its effect).
 In the Lesser Vehicle, the wish to attain Buddhahood for the sake of all sentient beings or Bodhicitta is not generated.
 Concern for others could obstruct equanimity, the final achievement.
 This point should be understood.
 In the Lesser Vehicler practitioner, limitless compassion is present, but the Four Immeasurables (joy, love, compassion & equanimity) are practiced for the sake of equanimity, considered to be the most subtle attitude & beneficial state of mind.
+Moreover, although these practitioners realize the emptiness of the self, they do not realize the emptiness of outer phenomena.

 In the Great Vehicle, the opposite holds true.
 Equanimity is the first step, compassion the last.
 More importantly, the Four Immeasurables & the Six Perfections (or "pâramitâs" : generosity, ethics, patience, diligence, concentration, wisdom) are cultivated for the sake of the enlightenment of all sentient beings.
-In the view of the Great Perfection Vehicle, the chief obstruction to the simultaneous cognition of the Two Truths ("śűnyatâ" and "samsâra") or "omniscience", is precisely this lack of motivation on the side of the Lesser Vehicle to enlighten all sentient beings.
-As the Bodhisattva generates "Bodhicitta" or the "mind of enlightenment" for the sake of all sentient beings, all non-afflictive interests in the self (or subtle self-cherishing), and all self-grasping (both learned & innate) are also eliminated, boosting the subtle potential to clean the mind and achieve final enlightenment or Buddhahood (the liberated Foe Destroyer has only eliminated all afflictive interests).
+In the view of the Great Perfection Vehicle, the chief obstruction to the simultaneous cognition of the Two Truths ("śûnyatâ" and "samsâra") or "omniscience", is precisely this lack of motivation on the side of the Lesser Vehicle to enlighten all sentient beings.
+As the Bodhisattva generates "Bodhicitta" or the "mind of enlightenment" for the sake of all sentient beings, all non-afflictive interests in the self (or subtle self-cherishing), and all self-grasping (both learned & innate) are also eliminated, boosting the potential to clean the mind and achieve final enlightenment or Buddhahood (the liberated Foe Destroyer has only eliminated all afflictive interests).
+This is due to meditations on the emptiness of all possible phenomena.

 In the Greater Vehicle, "nirvâna" is equated with Buddhahood, the simultaneous realization of conventional phenomena and their emptinesses.
 The concept of "nirvâna" is enlarged, for in the Mahâyâna, the ultimate attainment is impossible without Bodhicitta.
-A Buddha is an omniscient "awakened one" who has simultaneous knowledge if all things (past, present & future).
+A Buddha is an omniscient "awakened one" who has simultaneous knowledge of all things (past, present & possible future).
 He or she is therefore of benefit to all sentient beings.

-The collections of both merit & wisdom of the Great Superior Bodhisattvas (at work beyond the Sixth Bodhisattva Ground) exceed those of the Lesser Vehicle Arhats.
-Also liberated from cyclic existence, they do not nest in the absorptions.
-They complete their training and attain Buddhahood in this life.
+The collections of both merit & wisdom of the Great Superior (Mahâsattva) Bodhisattvas (at work beyond the Seventh Bodhisattva Ground) exceed those of the Lesser Vehicle Arhats.
+Also liberated from cyclic existence, they do not rest in the absorptions.
+They complete their training and attain Buddhahood in this life !

 At physical death, Superior Bodhisattvas (from the First Ground upward) are free to move to the Pure Lands, may retire some time in the absorptions, or may return to their disciples by manipulating a new incarnation to complete their Bodhisattva training.
 Their methods to continue to work for others are inexhaustible.